marifdemirtas/pfp-ebooks/_sources/plan9.rst

            # Collect info from the tags
            collect_info = []
            for tag in tags:
-               # Get text from tag
+               # Get info from tag
                info = tag.text
                collect_info.append(info)